tyson-hu/Food-Scanner-App/docs/architecture/mvvm-pattern.md

 }
 ```

-This MVVM implementation provides a solid foundation for the Food Scanner app with clear separation of concerns, excellent testability, and seamless SwiftUI integration.
+This MVVM implementation provides a solid foundation for the Calry app with clear separation of concerns, excellent testability, and seamless SwiftUI integration.